 - details of the proposed construction methods and materials

-- drainage points.
+- drainage design and infrastructure

-- Building cost
+- Building cost of works

-- Builder’s registration details (if applicable)
+- Builder’s registration details or Owner/Builder Certificate of Consent

-- Builder’s Warranty Insurance Certificate (if applicable)
+- Builder’s Warranty Insurance Certificate

-- Copy of the Town Planning Permit with endorsed plans (if applicable).
+- Copy of the Town Planning Permit with endorsed plans (if applicable)